ProjectMoon/open-webui-filters/README.md

 This is because the public instance of the Nominatim API will block you if you do not set these.
 Use of the public Nominatim instance is governed by their [terms of use][nom-tou].

+The default API services are suitable for applications with a low volume of traffic (absolute max 1 API call per second).
+If you are running a production service, you should set up your own Nominatim and Overpass services with caching.

 # License